About

 A marvelous curator. –Sixty Inches from Center

-An “interpreter of change in 2021.
+An “interpreter of change.

 –Art Design Chicago